 Students have unique opportunities to work on independent research projects with faculty mentors and build the skills and experience needed to become future researchers.

 - Develop survey instrument skills and conduct interviews

 - Gather data, code interviews and participate in the analysis process

 - Prepare written abstracts and manuscripts for submission to professional meetings and peer-reviewed scientific journals

 - Become a member of the team and an active participant in the overall research process

-The student may not participate in both programs.
 To be eligible, a student must be a full-time student in the SPAHP, receive a nomination from a faculty member and be in good academic standing.